Hoboneer/sxhkd-parser/README.md

       of permutations of the hotkey and the command are equal.
     - It's undocumented and thus unlikely to be used that much anyway.

-Also, using `@` or `~` at the start of the hotkey instead of just before the keysym (as documented in the manpage) is unsupported.
+Also, using `@` or `~` at the start of the hotkey instead of just before the keysym (as documented in the manpage of `sxhkd`) is unsupported.
 Use the documented syntax.